bigscience-workshop/petals/README.md

 These commands host a part of LLaMA-65B with optional [Guanaco](https://huggingface.co/timdettmers/guanaco-65b) adapters on your machine.
 You can also host `meta-llama/Llama-2-70b-hf`, `meta-llama/Llama-2-70b-chat-hf`, `bigscience/bloom`, `bigscience/bloomz`, and other compatible models from 🤗 [Model Hub](https://huggingface.co/models), or [add support](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-Petals) for new model architectures.

+💬 **FAQ.** Check out our [Wiki](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!

 🦙 **Want to host LLaMA 2?** Request access to its weights at the ♾️ [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and 🤗 [Model Hub](https://huggingface.co/meta-llama/Llama-2-70b-hf), generate an 🔑 [access token](https://huggingface.co/settings/tokens), then use this command for `petals.cli.run_server`:

 ```bash
 python -m petals.cli.run_server meta-llama/Llama-2-70b-chat-hf --token YOUR_TOKEN_HERE
 ```

-💬 **FAQ.** Check out our [Wiki](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues or feedback, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!

 🔒 **Security.** Hosting a server does not allow others to run custom code on your computer.
 Learn more [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).